On the Complexity of Proving Polyhedral Reductions: Automated proof procedure

-\section{Automated Proof Procedure}
+\section{Automated proof procedure}

-Our automated proof procedure receives a candidate reduction rule (Definition~\ref{def:polyhedral_reduction_rule}) as input, and has three possible outcomes: (i) the candidate is proven sound, congratulations you have established a new parametric $E$-abstraction equivalence; (ii) the candidate is proven unsound, try to understand why and fix it; or (iii) we cannot conclude, because part of our procedure relies on a semi-algorithm (see Sect.~\ref{sec:silent_transition_relation}) for expressing the set of reachable markings of a flat subnet as a linear constraint.
+Our automated proof procedure receives a candidate reduction rule (Definition~\ref{def:polyhedral_reduction_rule}) as input, and has three possible outcomes: (i) the candidate is proven sound, congratulations you have established a new parametric $E$-abstraction equivalence; (ii) the candidate is proven unsound, try to understand why and fix it (see examples in Sect~\ref{sec:debugging}); or (iii) we cannot conclude, because part of our procedure relies on a semi-algorithm for expressing the set of reachable markings of a flat subnet as a linear constraint (even if the problem is decidable; see Sects.~\ref{sec:silent_transition_relation} and~\ref{sec:decidability}).

 Given the candidate reduction rule, the procedure generates SMT queries, which we call \emph{core requirements} (defined in Sect.~\ref{sec:core}) that are solvable if and only if the candidate is a parametric $E$-abstraction (Theorems~\ref{th:soundness} and \ref{th:completeness}, Sect.~\ref{sec:global-procedure}).
 We express these constraints into Presburger predicates, so it is enough to use solvers for the theory of formulas on Linear Integer Arithmetic, what is known as LIA in SMT-LIB~\cite{BarFT-RR-17}.
 We illustrate the results given in this section using a diagram (Fig.~\ref{fig:detailed_procedure}) that describe the dependency relations between conditions (S1), (S2), (S3) and their encoding as core requirements.